mkucharek/atp-spring-intro/README.md

-# Aplikacja na sterydach - wprowadzenie do Spring boot
+# Aplikacja na sterydach - wprowadzenie do Spring Boot

 This repository contains the source code produced during the live-coding session at ATP 2015.